Anglo-Saxon Federation of America

 The Anglo-Saxon Federation of America is a British Israelite group founded by Howard Rand in 1930.

 History

 Beginnings

 In 1928, Howard B. Rand, a lawyer and Bible student, began organizing for the British-Israel World Federation and started conducting a small Anglo-Saxon group in his house, and began publishing a British-Israelite magazine called Kingdom Message.
-In early 1930, Rand met William J. Cameron in Detroit to establish a branch of the Anglo-Saxon Federation of America.
+In early 1930, Rand met William J. Cameron in Detroit, Michigan, to establish a branch of the Anglo-Saxon Federation of America.
 Cameron became the new organization's president and Suite 601 of the Fox Building in Detroit became their first headquarters.
 Detroit hosted the first convention in May 1930.

 Growth

 Soon after the initial convention in Detroit, growth of the Federation occurred rapidly.
 There was a state convention in California in September 1930, and an Oregon branch was formed in 1931.
 The group's second convention was held in Chicago in 1931.
 It was at this convention that Rand announced the federation had acquired the unsold works of C. A. L. Totten along with their printing plates.
 Following the second convention, new branches of the Anglo-Saxon Federation of America were established in Chicago, St. Petersburg, Florida, and Miami.
 By that time, the Pacific Coast District included California, Oregon, Washington, Idaho, Nevada, and Utah.

 Rand was primarily an organizer, while Cameron, having been editor of Henry Ford's The Dearborn Independent, brought with him the clout and connection to powerful business and political leaders.
 According to Michael Barkun, the two men working together "facilitated the first systematic attempt to link British-Israel religious ideas with the political right."
 In September 1931, Cameron encouraged Rand to publish a special issue of the federation's newsletter to send to "the leading men of this country."
 The two met with Rand's acquaintance Fred R. Marvin, a political operator who provided them a mailing list for the American Coalition of Patriotic Societies.
 Rand wrote and published the special issue, which Cameron financed, to be distributed by their list.
 "The special issue came out in a printing of thirty thousand the following February, so that Rand’s British-Israel message could blanket the American right in the darkest days of the Depression."